-The arguments before the court focused on the principle of double recovery and wider issues of fairness, morality and the financial pressures on Local Authorities.
-In all honesty, I can understand why the situation may appear unfair to Local Authorities, given the continued austerity measures that they have had to deal with.
-However, if you scratch below the surface of this issue then it becomes apparent why s117 services are provided on a non means tested basis and why it would be wholly unfair to deny Mr Tinsley access to these services.
+The disparate and bold arguments advanced by the Local Authority focused on the principle of double recovery, wider issues of fairness, the financial pressures on Local Authorities and – unusually if not uniquely in a forum determining issues of law – ‘morality’.
+It is understandable why the circumstances of this case may appear unfair to Local Authorities, given the number of demands made on finite resources.
+However, a closer analysis reveals why s117 services are provided on a non-means tested basis and why it would be wholly unfair to deny Mr Tinsley access to these services.

-First of all, the nature of s117 is that it applies to people who have been compulsorily detained under the Mental Health Act in order to receive treatment.
-The duty to provide these services is shared between Local Authorities and Clinical Commissioning Groups, and becomes active as soon as the person is discharged from hospital.
-The range of services that might fall within the definition of ‘after-care’ is deliberately wide but the services must be linked to the person’s mental disorder and be required in order to reduce the risk of their mental health deteriorating.
-In my mind it is clear that these services are intended to help people on their discharge from Hospital and enable them to remain in the community rather than a Hospital setting.
-Purely on this basis it therefore makes sense that people should not be charged for services intended to reduce their risk of Hospital admission or prohibited from accessing these services on the basis of their means.
+s117 applies to all people who have been compulsorily detained under the Mental Health Act in order to receive treatment.
+The duty to provide these services is shared between Local Authorities and Clinical Commissioning Groups and becomes active as soon as the person is discharged from hospital.
+The range of services that might fall within the definition of ‘after-care’ is deliberately wide, but the services must be linked to the person’s mental disorder and be required in order to reduce the risk of their mental health deteriorating.
+It is clear that these services are intended to help people on their discharge from Hospital and enable them to remain in the community rather than a Hospital setting.
+Purely on this basis it therefore makes sense that people should not be charged for services intended to reduce their risk of Hospital admission, nor should they be prohibited from accessing these services on the basis of their means.

-Manchester City Council had sought to argue that Mr Tinsley was prohibited from accessing after-care services and contested that the principle of double recovery absolved them of their duties in this regard.
+Manchester City Council had sought to argue that Mr Tinsley was prohibited from accessing after-care services and contended that the alleged double recovery absolved them of their s117 obligations.
 They referred to the cases of Peters v East Midlands Strategic Health Authority QB 48 and the Court of Appeal decision in Crofton v NHSLA 1 WLR 923 as the basis for their argument that the principle of double recovery applied.
-However, these cases concerned personal injury claims where the principle of double recovery is trite law.
-Double recovery in this regard is a private law issue that makes perfect sense when you consider that the law would not seek to facilitate someone obtaining more than one award in respect of the same loss.

-This is very different from cases such as Mr Tinsley’s and the public law issue that was in dispute with Manchester Council.
+However, these cases concerned the quantification of damages at the conclusion of clinical negligence claims and were thus distinguishable from Mr Tinsley’s position.

-It was argued on behalf of Mr Tinsley, that a refusal to provide services on the basis of his personal injury award, would in effect be the same as charging him for the services that he was entitled to receive free of charge.
-It is a well established principle that the NHS is free at the point of contact and in my mind to deny Mr Tinsley access to after-care services would be no different than means tested access to the NHS.
-The law on the provision of after-care services is clear and if Parliament had wanted to change this then they had the opportunity when they implemented the Care Act 2014, which instead reinforced the provision of s117 after-care services.
+It was argued on behalf of Mr Tinsley that a refusal to provide services on the basis of his earlier personal injury award would have the effect of charging him for the services that he was entitled by statute to receive without charge.
+It is a well-established principle that the NHS is free at the point of contact and so to have denied Mr Tinsley access to after-care services would have the effect of imposing a means test.
+The law on the provision of after-care services is clear: there can be no means test.
+Parliament had the opportunity to revisit this principle when debating what was to become the Care Act 2014.
+However, the Care Act reinforced the provision of non-means tested s117 after-care services.

-The Court of Appeal unanimously agreed with the arguments advanced on behalf of Mr Tinsley and described some of the points contested by Manchester City Council as being “impossible” arguments.
-I believe that this was an important decision because it confirms that Local Authorities cannot deny support to some of the most vulnerable members of society.
-The financial constraints imposed upon Local Authorities do not absolve them of these duties.
+The Court of Appeal unanimously agreed with the arguments advanced on behalf of Mr Tinsley and described some of the points taken by Manchester City Council as being “impossible”.
+This was an important decision because it confirms that Local Authorities cannot deny support to some of the most vulnerable members of society.
+The financial constraints imposed upon Local Authorities do not absolve them of their duties.